As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 - Single system, no integrating required

-- Good free level of functionality, including Meetings and email tracking
+- Great level of free functionality, including Meetings and email tracking

 - Some nice higher-level features including: Prospects, Email Sequences, Sales Automation, and Predictive Lead Scoring